For cohabiatated unwed couples, you have rights to take legal action on your property.

 Well, when two or more people own a single piece of property, or a home in this instance, and cannot agree as to how it should be used (i.e. one or the other remains in the home), Florida law steps in to control the situation.
 Pursuant to Florida’s Statute, Betty will have the right to motion the court to force a sale of the home.
 That way, her name is removed from the liability of the home and both are entitled to a portion of the proceeds.

-If you have any questions related to cohabitation, or require legal assistance in other areas of Domestic Relations or Family Law, you may always contact Teresa Prescott of The McKinney Law Group to discuss your case further.
-We can be reached by phone at 813-428-3400 or by e-mail at firstname.lastname@example.org.
+If you have any questions related to cohabitation, or require legal assistance in other areas of Domestic Relations or Family Law, you may always contact Damien McKinney of The McKinney Law Group to discuss your case further.
+He can be reached by phone at 813-428-3400 or by e-mail at email@example.com.